nondejus/AwesomeUnityCommunity/README.md

 ## :electric_plug: Plugins <a name="plugins"></a>

 * [Google Play Games](https://github.com/playgameservices/play-games-plugin-for-unity "") - Google Play Games plugin for Unity.
+* [Facebook SDK for Unity](https://github.com/facebook/facebook-sdk-for-unity "") - The Facebook SDK for Unity.
 * [ShaderLabVS](https://github.com/wudixiaop/ShaderlabVS "") - ShaderlabVS is a Visual Studio plugin for Unity Shaderlab programming.
 * [NewtonUnityPlugin](https://github.com/svenberra/NewtonUnityPlugin "") - A managed plugin for Unity 3D that allows you to use the Newton Dynamics physics engine.
 * [Permission Plugin for Unity](https://github.com/hiyorin/PermissionPlugin-for-Unity "") - A set of tools for Unity to allow handling Permission for Android and iOS.